YTY SUP Yoga Teacher Training

 4. What is the training schedule?

 The schedule is fairly rigorous.
 We need to provide you with 25 hours of coursework in order to justify the CEUs that you will receive at the end of the training.
-Therefore, plan to be with us from early morning to evening every day.
-We will likely start at nine in the morning on Friday, but will need to start much earlier on Saturday and Sunday.
+Therefore, plan to be with us from early morning to the evening every day.
 And on the last day, we celebrate!
-We will dine, drink, and receive our certificates on Sunday night.
-Plan to celebrate with us until about nine in the evening!
-Once it gets closer to the training dates, we will send out a finalized, detailed schedule to participants.
+We will enjoy a happy hour together and receive our certificates on Sunday afternoon/evening.
+Once it gets closer to the training dates, we will email a finalized, detailed schedule to participants.

 5. What if I own my own stand up paddleboard and equipment?
 Can I bring them? does it reduce the cost of the training?